WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 Which of the following statements is true of this distribution?

-a.
-There are outliers present in the distribution. b.
+===a.
+There are outliers present in the distribution.=== b.
 50% of sales prices are greater than $25. c.
 50% of the sales prices are less than $15. d.
 Both a and b.

 ---